 The Social Security Act has an anti-attachment provision that forbids the use of “attachment, garnishment or other legal process” to collect disability income for payments such as court costs, according to the lawsuit.
 The idea is that the limited amount of income that poor people have when they survive on disability payments should all go toward their basic needs, like food, rent, health care and transportation.

 The lawsuit offers an insight into how far cash-strapped municipalities and counties will go to collect court fines and fees from poor people.
 After the Missouri Supreme Court issued its ruling in the Richey decision, and the Missouri Legislature followed suit by passing a law that said jail board bills could only be collected by civil means, some small counties changed their strategies.
 First, they tried to overturn the bill sponsored by Rep. Bruce DeGroot, R-Chesterfield.
 That effort failed.
 Next, the new lawsuit claims, some counties started hiring aggressive debt collectors.

-“Having been stripped of their ability to coerce people to pay court debts by threatening jail time, courts and government entities throughout Missouri responded to Richey by adjusting their practices to rely more heavily on debt collectors,” alleges the lawsuit, filed in the Western District of Missouri.
+“Although the Missouri Supreme Court did away with one particularly abusive debt collection tactic, local court systems and government entities throughout the state have continued to target even their poorest residents for revenue generation,” alleges the lawsuit, filed in the Western District of Missouri.
 “These entities pursue all manner of court-ordered ‘legal financial obligations’ (or LFOs), including court fines, fees, costs, and jail board bills.
 And they do so regardless of the financial situation of the person who owes them — even if their only source of income is the assistance that they receive in Social Security benefits.”